allegro/php-protobuf/README.md

 Use *protoc-php.php* script to compile your *proto* files.
 It requires extension to be installed.

     php protoc-php.php foo.proto

 Specify *--use-namespaces* or *-n* option to generate classes using native PHP namespaces.

     php protoc-php.php -n foo.proto

+### Package ###

+If a proto file is compiled with a -n / --use-namespaces option a package is represented as an namespace.
+Otherwise message and enum name is prefixed with it seperated by underscore.
+The package name is composed of a respective first-upper-case parts seperated by underscore.

-### Name conversion ###
+### Message and enum name ###

-* underscore seperated message and enum names are converted to CamelCased
+* underscore seperated name is converted to CamelCased
-* embedded message and enum names are composed of parent message names seperated by underscore or in parent message namespace when *--use-namespace* option is specified
+* embedded name is composed of parent message name seperated by underscore

 ### Message interface ###